Same-sex marriage in California

-Same-sex marriage in California has been legal since June 28, 2013.
-The U.S. state first issued marriage licenses to same-sex couples on June 16, 2008 as a result of the Supreme Court of California finding in the case of In re Marriage Cases that barring same-sex couples from marriage violated the Constitution of California.
+Same-sex marriage has been legal in California since June 28, 2013.
+The State of California first issued marriage licenses to same-sex couples from June 16, 2008 to November 5, 2008, as a result of the Supreme Court of California finding in the case of In re Marriage Cases that barring same-sex couples from marriage violated the Constitution of California.
 The issuance of such licenses was halted from November 5, 2008 through June 27, 2013 (though existing same-sex marriages continued to be valid) due to the passage of Proposition 8—a state constitutional amendment barring same-sex marriages.
-The granting of same-sex marriages recommenced following the U.S. Supreme Court's decision in Hollingsworth v.
+In 2024, the passage of Proposition 3 repealed the Proposition 8.
+The granting of same-sex marriages resumed following the U.S. Supreme Court's decision in Hollingsworth v.
 Perry, which restored the effect of a federal district court ruling that overturned Proposition 8 as unconstitutional.

-On August 4, 2010, U.S. District Court Chief Judge Vaughn Walker declared Proposition 8 a violation of the Due Process and Equal Protection clauses of the U.S. Constitution in Perry v.
-Schwarzenegger, a decision upheld by the Ninth Circuit Court of Appeals on February 7, 2012.
-The case, known as Perry v.
-Brown in the Ninth Circuit, was appealed to the U.S. Supreme Court on July 31, 2012.
-The case was granted review as Hollingsworth v.
-Perry on December 7, 2012 and a decision was issued on June 26, 2013.
-The court decided that the official sponsors of Proposition 8 did not have legal standing to appeal the district court decision when the state's public officials refused to do so.
-The judgment of the Ninth Circuit was vacated and the case was returned to that court with instructions to dismiss the appeal.
-On June 28, 2013, a stay of execution was lifted and same-sex marriages were able to resume.
-Same-sex couples began marrying later that day.

-Before the passage of Proposition 8, California was only the second U.S. state (after Massachusetts) to allow same-sex marriage.
+California was the second U.S. state (after Massachusetts) to legalize same-sex marriage.
 Those marriages granted under the laws of other state governments, foreign and domestic, were legally recognized and retained state-level rights since 2008.
+On November 12, 2008, Connecticut took over California's former position as the second state issuing legal same-sex marriages.
+On November 5, 2024, California voters passed Proposition 3, a constitutional amendment that enshrined the right to same-sex and interracial marriage in the state constitution.
+The measure passed with 63% of the vote.